 When it comes to habits to improve health, manage weight and feel great, I’m your crash-test dummy.

-Dependent on the group of interest, many happiness theories are discussed controversially which is why I’ve concentrated my findings on only 6 aspects.
+Dependent on the group of interest, many theories are discussed controversially.
+As a result I’ve concentrated my findings on only 6 aspects.
 Those where research into the nature of human happiness agrees on every level.

 I promise you, reading these findings alone will raise your inner bliss.